Guest Post By Woodrow D. Weasel on his blog Ground Breaking Tips

 LINK TO SHARE: http://goo.gl/RbxOX

-Gardens are amazing tiny worlds.
-Just like in our macro-size earth, maintaining a delicate balance is essential to a healthy micro-ecosystem.
+Gardens are fantastic tiny worlds.
+Like in our macro-size earth, maintaining a delicate balance is essential to a healthy micro-ecosystem.
 This is even true of the bugs!

 The important thing is – get educated.
 Know your bugs.
-Don’t assume they are all bad.
-There are many beneficial insects that play an important role in the health of your garden.
-It’s also advantageous to understand their purpose so you can find natural ways to deal with them.
+Please don’t assume they are all bad.
+Many beneficial insects play an essential role in the health of your garden.
+Understanding their purpose is also advantageous so you can find natural ways to deal with them.
 Chemical remedies can be a last resort.

-Generally speaking, if a bug is bad, it has a predator that is good and can work with you to get rid of it.
-All it takes is a little bit of knowledge and being able to identify which bugs are good, which ones are bad and which ones are just plain ugly.
-Then you will be empowered to work in conjunction with nature to maintain a healthy garden.
+Generally speaking, if a bug is wrong, it has a good predator that can work with you to eliminate it.
+All it takes is a little bit of knowledge and identifying which bugs are good, which are bad, and which are just plain ugly.
+Then you will be empowered to work with nature to maintain a healthy garden.

 Remember, if you use pesticides to kill the detrimental bugs, you will also kill the helpful ones.
 Everything in a garden is interconnected.
-The toxins in pesticide not only kill the bug but can also affect good bacteria and other microorganisms that are the food source for good bugs.
+The toxins in pesticides kill the bug and can also affect good bacteria and other microorganisms that are the food source for good bugs.
 It can penetrate soil and water, ultimately affecting the plants themselves.

 Principles for Encouraging Insect Balance in Your Garden